The-AI-Alliance/trust-safety-user-guide/docs/safety-recommendations/safety-recommendations.markdown

 With the safety categories prioritized, identify the corresponding metrics and available [Benchmarks]({{site.glossaryurl}}/#benchmark){:target="_glossary"} and test suites for measuring model and system behaviors for these categories.

+Start with the [Evaluation Cards]({{site.glossaryurl}}/#evaluation-cards){:target="_glossary"} catalog hosted by the [EvalEval Coalition](https://evalevalai.com/){:target="evaleval"} for available kinds evaluations and specific measurements of them for various models.

-Make sure you understand the limitations of these tests and benchmarks, and their accuracy at detecting issues you care about.
+Make sure you understand the limitations of these evaluations, and their accuracy at detecting issues you care about.
 It is easy to be lulled into a false sense of security by impressive-looking numbers.

 _In particular_, be wary of so-called _out-of-distribution_ prompts and responses, meaning content that occurs in production runs that was not adequately covered in the training datasets used to train and tune the models used in the application, including those models inside guardrails.
 An area of active research is how to make models more _resilient_ in their handling of out-of-distribution data.